 Beth lives in West Hartford with her wife, Tracey Wilson.
-They were the first gay couple to be married in Connecticut in 2008.
-They have three children in college and one gainfully employed!
+In 2008, they were the first gay couple to be married in Connecticut.
 Beth grew up in Greenwich, Connecticut and has five sisters, one brother and 24 nieces and nephews.
 She and her family enjoy tennis, skiing, the beach and entertaining friends and family.

 Legislative Office Building